 How to Source Flowers for a DIY Bouquet

 First thing’s first, decide the type of blooms you want to incorporate into your bouquet.
-According to Caroline Eells, founder and lead designer of Passiflora Studio, it’s important to start by considering the style of your wedding dress, as it will reflect the tone of the entire wedding.
+According to Caroline Eells, it’s important to start by considering the style of your wedding dress, as it will reflect the tone of the entire wedding.
 Then, consider your color palette.
 Eells suggests thinking about whether you’d prefer complementary colors or if you’d love to integrate contrasting colors to add a bit of drama.

 Determine Your Style